 Part of the reason it was so hard for Allard to leave softball was that it went against her mentality as an athlete.

 “I saw it as giving up,” she says.
 “And that’s a non-negotiable in sports: you do not give up, no matter what happens.”

 Allard says deciding to walk away was “the hardest thing” she has done, while Okoro likens her retirement to a divorce.
 She says: “I’m sitting with all those emotions now and working through it, understanding, ‘What did it all mean?
-What was it all for?’”
+What was it all for?”

 Along with this emotional challenge, former athletes immediately face a more practical problem – as many retire in their 20s or 30s, they have to find a new career.
-Often there is no formal guidance or support for this – a gap companies such as Athlete Career Transition exist to fill.
-In Okoro’s case, she was dissuaded from even considering life after retirement in favour of remaining absolutely committed to her sport.
+Often there is no formal guidance or support for this – gap companies such as Athlete Career Transition exist to fill.
+In Okoro’s case, she was dissuaded from even considering life after retirement in favor of remaining committed to her sport.
 When she retired, she says, “It was so hard just knowing what my skills were that I could transfer.”

 The corporate world is missing a trick here, says Tom Cross, a performance psychologist who works with professional athletes and high-level executives.
 “Athletes have got discipline, they’ve got structure, they’ve got preparedness, determination, tenacity for setbacks and resilience,” he says.
 “There are a lot of transferable skills that the athletes can bring to the corporate world.”
 In turn he believes the corporate world could improve skills such as performing under pressure and teamwork by hiring athletes.
 “Yes, [athletes] will need to learn the skills for whatever industry they go into, but their human skills on an individual and team level are second to none.”